wachiuphd/CVI/README.md

 (12) Source CVI_CEJST_comparsion.R to do comparison between CVI and CEJST disadvantaged communities.
 Creates the following files:
 - SuppFigures/CVI_CEJST_boxplot.pdf - boxplot comparing CVI scores for CEJST disadvantaged vs. not disadvantaged communities

+(13) Source plot_explanatory_vars.R to run correlation analyses between CVI overall categories (total score, baseline and climate change), and a series of explanatory variables (land use, per-capita income, population density).
+In addition, plot results summarized by two datasets of interest: HOLC grade, and EPA region.

 Uses CEJST.csv file which contains the census tracts with whether it is CEJST disadvantaged

 Note: Other files in Data were used to create "internal points" file for census tracts (since Gaz files sometimes had internal points on or outside the boundary of the census tract)